rel1c/rsnapshot-systemd/README.md

 configuration file, and sometimes I want to schedule multiple rsnapshot services with different configurations at different times, such as a local backup once every hour, but a remote backup once every day.

+## Usage

+Edit the `services.sh` configuration file with line entries for each service name and its intervals.
+The `default` entry will not add a name to rsnapshot service files or timers.
+Ensure the intervals match your rsnapshot configuration files.

+Run either the `create-services.sh` script or `make`.
+To remove all of the generate files run `make clean`.